ryanp543/portfolio/_pages/climber.md

 The main body is attached to a cantilever tail to offset the center of mass away from the column axis.
 This offset creates a moment arm, which generates a normal force on the drive wheel and a frictional force that supports the mass of the robot when all the motors are off.
 The drive motor has a worm gearbox, which prevents backdrivability.
 The end of the cantilever tail has the Raspberry Pi computer, the tendon-driving motors, the Kobalt tool battery, and mounting holes for modular weight additions if needed.

 ## Kinematics and Statics Modeling

+Finding the condition for self-locking depended on the force balance equation in the vertical direction and the moment balance equation about the wheel's column contact point.

 # Underactuated Tendon Driven Arms